Doechii discography

 American rapper Doechii has released two mixtapes, three extended plays (EPs), and thirty-one singles (including ten as a featured artist).
-She has also appeared in eighteen music videos.
+She has also appeared in nineteen music videos.
 In 2016, Doechii began her music career by uploading her first songs on SoundCloud, an audio streaming service.
 Her public visibility increased in 2021 when "Yucky Blucky Fruitcake", which she released in 2020, went viral on the video-sharing platform TikTok.
 The newfound success landed her a 2021 collaboration with Isaiah Rashad, a rapper from the label Top Dawg Entertainment (TDE).
 The following year, she was signed to the label.
 Under TDE, Doechii released the EP She / Her / Black Bitch; it contains the remix of the single "Persuasive" with singer-songwriter and labelmate SZA.
 Other singles released under the label include "What It Is (Block Boy)", another song that went viral on TikTok.

 From 2023 to 2024, Doechii continued to rise to fame, due to collaborations with Janelle Monáe, Katy Perry, and Tyler, the Creator.
 Her second mixtape, Alligator Bites Never Heal, was released in August 2024 and spawned the radio single "Denial Is a River" (2025).
 The song peaked at number seven on the US Hot R&B/Hip-Hop Songs chart, becoming her highest-peaking song there.
 The mixtape won Best Rap Album at the 67th Annual Grammy Awards; hours later, Doechii released the single "Nosebleeds" (2025) to celebrate the win.
 Later that year, she released the single "Anxiety", originally self-uploaded on YouTube back in 2019, on digital and streaming platforms.
 It was her first chart-topping single internationally; it reached number one in countries like Australia and New Zealand.
 "Anxiety" peaked at number nine on the US Billboard Hot 100, becoming her highest-charting single in the United States.